learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ![png](index_files/index_19_0.png)

-That's one metric for evaluating the results, let's take a look at another metric, _inertia_ also known as _Within Cluster Sum of Squares_ (WCSS).
+That's one metric for evaluating the results, let's take a look at another metric, inertia also known as Within Cluster Sum of Squares (WCSS).
 In the cell below:

 * Create an empty list called `wcss_score`
 * Loop through the models we stored in `k_list`.
     * For each model, get the labels from the `.labels_` attribute.
-    * Obtain the `inertia_` attribute from each clustering model and append this value to `wcss_score`.
+    * Obtain the `inertia_` attribute from each clustering model and append this value to wcss_score.

 After creating this, run the cell below it to create a graph.